 - Parodied in an episode of Drawn Together in which Wooldoor Sockbat is given a minor punishment and afterwards spends the rest of the episode acting like a parolee.

 - Family Guy: Meg Griffin took it to parody levels in an episode where she went to prison for a few months.

 - In Harvey Birdman, Attorney at Law Harvey gets tattoos and becomes hardened while in prison for killing Dynomutt.

 "Step off holmes! [...]
 You wouldn't last a minute in my world!"

 - The Simpsons episode "Brother From Another Series" revolves around this trope as Sideshow Bob is reformed and helps thwart his brother, Cecil.
 Unfortunately, Bob is still arrested and basically gave up on being good.

-- Total Drama: After spending about a year in prison, Chris has only become even worse of an individual coming out than he was when he went in, with all of his negative traits being cranked Up to Eleven by the time of All Stars.
+- Total Drama: After spending about a year in prison, Chris has only become even worse of an individual coming out than he was when he went in, with all of his negative traits being cranked up by the time of All Stars.